 2. Hydrolyzed Whey Protein

-Think of hydrolyzed protein as pre-digested protein.
-The hydrolysis process breaks protein chains into smaller peptides, making absorption incredibly fast.
-This is particularly beneficial post-workout when your muscles are craving nutrients.
-Hydrolyzed whey typically has even lower fat and carb content than isolate, though it comes with a premium price tag.
+Hydrolyzed whey takes the isolation process one step further by breaking protein chains into smaller peptides through a process called hydrolysis, making absorption significantly faster than even isolate.
+This is particularly useful post-workout when muscles are in an active recovery state and need nutrients quickly.
+Hydrolyzed whey typically carries even lower fat and carbohydrate content than isolate, though it comes with a premium price tag that reflects its advanced processing.

 3. Casein Protein